Leo – The Greek Myth Behind the Zodiac Sign

 The Sickle of Leo

-It was bad enough for Hera, Zeus’s wife, to know she was married to an unfaithful old goat but to see the living proof of his infidelity right under her nose every day, in the shape of Hercules, whom she hated, made her blood boil.
+It was bad enough for Hera, Zeus’s wife, to know she was married to an unfaithful old goat but to see the living proof of his infidelity right under her nose every day, in the shape of Heracles, whom she hated, made her blood boil.

-Hercules, it seems was no angel either; after killing his music teacher, Linus, with a lyre, he was sent to tend cattle in the mountains.
+After killing his music teacher, Linus, with a lyre, he was sent to tend cattle in the mountains.

 Later, whilst living in Thebes, he fell in love with Megara, daughter of Creon, King of Thebes, whom he married and went on to have children with.